PhilippPelz/pytorch/README.md

 This is a fork of pytorch that enables complex tensor types on CPU and GPU, brought to you by [Philipp Pelz](http://philipp.pelz.site).

 It implements most methods known for float tensors.
-Not implemented:

-TODO

 Todo List of nice to have features:
 - heevr instead of cheev for faster performance. this breaks the common interface
-- ffts
+- THNN and THCUNN integration of complex tensors

 <p align="center"><img width="40%" src="docs/source/_static/img/pytorch-logo-dark.png" /></p>